m3db/m3/docs/operational_guide/resource_limits.md

 since this most directly causes memory pressure.
 Reading time series data that is already in-memory (either due to already being cached or being actively written) costs much less than reading historical time series data which must be read from disk.
+By specifically limiting bytes read from disk, and excluding bytes already in-memory, we can apply a limit that most accurately reflects increased memory pressure on the database nodes.
 To set a limit, use the `maxRecentlyQueriedSeriesDiskBytesRead` stanza to define a policy for how much historical time series data can be read over a given lookback time window.
 The `value` specifies max numbers of bytes read from disk allowed